decidim/decidim/docs/advanced/notifications.md

 - **event_class**: A class that wraps the event.
 - **resource**: an instance of a class implementing the `Decidim::Resource` concern.
 - **followers**: a collection of Users that receive the notification because they're following it.
-- **affected_users**: a collection of Users that receive the notification because they're affected by it
+- **affected_users**: a collection of Users that receive the notification because they're affected by it.
+- **force_send**: boolean indicating if EventPublisherJob should skip the `notifiable?` check it performs before notifying.
 - **extra**: a Hash with extra information to be included in the notification.

 Again, both generators will check for each user